Summer Schedule

 • Underwear

-• Comfortable Shoes (Tennis Shoes, etc)
+• Comfortable Closed-Toe Shoes (Tennis Shoes, etc)

 • Sleepwear